dinomite505/learning_docker/docker-container-assignment/README.md

 `-e (or --env) MYSQL_RANDOM_ROOT_PASSWORD=yes mysql` when you are running MySQL container, it is a good practice to set the environment variable to instruct MySQL to generate a root password during its initialization.
 In this case we are generating a random password which you can find using `docker container logs <name>`.
+:lock: Save your password if you want to execute SQL queries
 <br>

 When you open logs, locate `GENERATED ROOT PASSWORD` section to see your MySQL password.